Sourced Carrollian Fluids Dual to Black Hole Horizons

-In this work, we study the Carrollian fluid/gravity duality in the non-vacuum case.
+In this work, we study the Carrollian fluid/gravity duality in the nonvacuum case.
 We follow the stretched Carrollian geometry formalism laid out in \cite{freidel2022carrollian,freidel2024geometrycarrollianstretchedhorizons} with specific coordinate choices while incorporating matter fields in the bulk spacetime.
 After establishing the general form of the equations, we focus on a massless scalar field in the bulk as an instructive example.
 We then concentrate on an ideal system with a spherically symmetric black hole coupled to an infalling massless scalar field and solve the coupled equations for fluid parameters perturbatively to demonstrate the effects of the existence of the matter fields.
+We carry out perturbative computations up to second order in the scalar field strength as it is the lowest order at which the matter terms affect the horizon geometry.
 Linking our results on the evolution of the horizon with the behavior of the dual Carrollian fluid, we connect the relaxation of the former to the equilibration of the latter.

 This work is organized as follows: In Section~\ref{secII:level1}, we lay out the geometric setup following the stretched Carrollian geometry formalism.
-We make judicial choices departing from the general formalism established in~\cite{freidel2024geometrycarrollianstretchedhorizons} to have a system of equations tractable with numerical methods.
-In Section~\ref{secIII:level1}, we summarize the results of previous work on constructing the fluid dual to null surfaces, focusing specifically on the black hole horizon within our gauge choices.
-In Section~\ref{secIV:level1}, we focus on deploying sources in the bulk of the spacetime and establish how these sources enforce changes in the gravitational equations describing the null surface.
+We make judicial choices departing from the general formalism established in~\cite{freidel2024geometrycarrollianstretchedhorizons} to have a system of equations that is tractable with numerical methods.
+In Section~\ref{secIII:level1}, we summarize the results of previous work on constructing fluid dual to null surfaces, focusing specifically on the black hole horizon within our gauge choices.
+In Section~\ref{secIV:level1}, we focus on the deployment of sources in the bulk of spacetime and establish how these sources enforce changes in the gravitational equations describing the null surface.
 In Section~\ref{secV:level1}, we carry out a computation focusing on a Schwarzschild black hole perturbed by a scalar field to illustrate the effects of sources.
 We do so by employing a perturbative scheme and solving the resulting equations numerically.
 We conclude with a summary of our results and discussions in Section~\ref{secVI:level1}.